By Mladen Jovanovic on 31/05/2017

 By Mladen Jovanovic on 28/05/2017

-Couple of weeks ago, in May, 2017, I gave a guest lecture at Faculty of Kinesiology at Zagreb University in Croatia, thanks to the invitation by Cvita Gregov.
+Couple of weeks ago, I gave a guest lecture at Faculty of Kinesiology at Zagreb University in Croatia, thanks to the invitation by Cvita Gregov.
 The topic of my talk was Agile Periodization, a framework that I have been developing over the past few years.

 ‘Cool Story, Bro’ – The Fallacy of Training Systems and Conventional Wisdom on Training PrescriptionBy Paul Gamble on 25/05/2017

 Let us begin with a revelation: athletes are humans not machines.
 If we start with such a fundamental understanding of the nature of what we are dealing with, it quickly becomes apparent that the challenge of planning and prescribing training for athletes is not conducive to a ‘machine’ approach.

 In episodes two and three, Coach Wilmot explores some more low amplitude exercises for preparing your athletes.
 Lachlan introduces Amy to a low hurdle exercise to stimulate lateral force output in preparation for a continues hurdle jump for more explosive power production.
 He also ...

 In this final piece of Weekly plans, I am providing practical example using very common and realistic scenario.
 To create a simple program and showcase on how to use the “puzzles” we will assume that we have 6 weeks of preparatory period and will model 4 weeks of competition period with 5 games.

 Coach Wilmot introduces us to some low amplitude movements suitable for prep exercises.
 He discusses that while these low-level exercises are great for preparing athletes they are not necessarily aimed at eliciting explosive power.
 Progressing Amy to a continuous hop exercise, he demonstrates ...

 By Mladen Jovanovic on 07/05/2017